Welcome to today's edition of the Rush 24-7 podcast.

 That's my entire point.

-They should have said no, we cannot do this.
+They should have said, no, we cannot do this.

 And let them strike.

-Let them go on.
+Let them go on strike.

-Okay, all right, but oh they didn't.
+Okay, all right, but they didn't.

-They did they went ahead and signed it.
+They went ahead and signed it.

-And I have said this, but now exactly what anybody with economic common sense knows that has killed the golden goose.
+And I have said this, but now exactly what anybody with economic common sense knows, that has killed the golden goose.

 And now where we are, where are we?